the-reefshark/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private bug fixing progress detail**: A bug fixing progress detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------